Assignment: Mini-Research #2

 - Learn how to energize your words and sentences and to use colons and semi-colons properly.

-- You must DOWNLOAD, PRINT, and ATTACH THIS SHEET to the top of your paper; Papers without this sheet are NOT accepted and considered LATE.
+- You must DOWNLOAD, PRINT, and ATTACH THIS SHEET to the top of your paper; Papers without this sheet are NOT accepted.

 - Re-write Mini-Research #1 by removing all Pus Words (See below)

 - Use two colons and two semi-colons correctly (See below).

 - Add a second quote/source to one of the analysis paragraphs